 • The date your entity began.

-Secure your domain name
+4. Secure your domain name.

-Now that your business is legally set up, you’ll want to secure your online domain name.
-If the business name is available but the domain is taken, you have a few different options available.
+Now that your business is legally set up, you'll want to secure your online domain name.
+If the business name is available but the domain is taken, you have a few options.
+You could choose another variation of your business name.
+For instance, Peloton's business name is Peloton Interactive LLC.
+But the domain name is onepeloton.com.

-If you use GoDaddy, you can also request that a domain broker contact the owner of your desired domain name and negotiate a deal for you to buy it.
-However, there is a fee for this service, and there’s no guarantee GoDaddy will make contact with the owner.
+If you use GoDaddy, you can request that a domain broker contact the owner of your desired domain name and negotiate a deal for you to buy it.
+However, there is a fee for this service, and there's no guarantee GoDaddy will make contact with the owner.

-Register a DBA
+5. Register a DBA.

-Considering applying for a trademark
+6. Consider applying for a trademark.

 It's a good idea to take the extra step and apply for a federal trademark.
 A trademark protects your business name at the national level, not just the state level.
 If you have a trademark, this prevents other companies from using your business name.